-Get Gmail Messages Delivered on Multiple Computers via POP - Digital Inspiration
+Get Gmail Messages Delivered on Multiple Computers via POP

 While this is a time-saving feature, your emails are split across different computers.
 To trick your POP client into downloading Gmail emails that are already fetched by other clients, just use the recent mode in Gmail.

 Open your Outlook (or other POP client) and add the word “recent:” to your gmail username.
-That means if your gmail address is “john@gmail.com” replace that with “recent:john@gmail.com”
+That means if your gmail address is “john@gmail.com” replace that with “recent@gmail.com”

 This trick will also work on custom domains if you are using Google Apps with Gmail.